Bungie-net/api/README.md

 - ### Stats (working, but may have bugs)
   - Stats are pretty much in working order, and as you will see their endpoints have not really changed at all.
 These *should* be functioning as desired, but I mark them as Pending because they have not been given as thorough of a review for edge cases as the other Destiny features, because BNet itself isn't currently exposing any stats related features.
 This is another high-priority task for future improvements of the site, which will also bring about improvements to the API as a result when our attention can be turned back to it as a team.

+# Swagger/OpenAPI Specs (or, how to generate your own clients for the BNet API)

+- Grab [openapi.json](https://github.com/Bungie-net/api/blob/master/openapi.json) for the OpenAPI 3.0.0 specs
+- Grab [openapi-2.json](https://github.com/Bungie-net/api/blob/master/openapi-2.json) for the 2.0.0 specs

+# Extension Properties on OpenAPI Specs (or, how to generate much cooler clients for the BNet API if you want to take the time to do so)

+- **x-mapped-definition** = This property has hash identifiers that map to a Manifest Database definition.
+This property will reveal which type of Manifest Database definition it points to.
+If it's a uint32, it points to a single definition.
+If it's a List<uint32>, each value points to a different definition.
+If it's a Dictionary<uint32, X>, its' keys point to different definitions.

+- **x-mobile-manifest-name** = If populated, this is the name of the Mobile Manifest table that holds this data as a first-class entity.
+The existence of this field implies that this entity is a first-order Destiny Definition aggregate.

+- **x-enum-values** = I really hate that the OpenAPI spec doesn't have a way to tell you both the identifier and the numeric value of an enum, much less documentation for enum values, so I added this extension as a way to return that info.
+It'll give you way more than the basically useless base "enum" property.

+- **x-destiny-component-type-dependency** = A new concept in the Destiny 2 API is "Components".
+You will see that our Destiny Profile/Character calls have been mostly simplified down to just GetProfile/GetCharacter/GetItem.
+This simplification is made possible by Components, which are identifiers you pass into the requests to specify how much data you want back.
+An entity with this property will only be returned if you've passed the named Component Identifier into the GetProfile/GetCharacter/GetItem methods.

+- **x-dictionary-key** = OpenAPI didn't have a good way for me to specify that the key of a dictionary was actually meant to be something other than a string (even if always encoded as a string in JSON).
+This extension property lets me tell you what it *really* is, so you can strongly type it and convert it if desired.

+- **x-preview** = This boolean indicates that the Operation in question is not yet ready for prime time.
+You will have to read the documentation to find out just *how* not ready it is, at least for now.

 # FAQ